 Yesterday, we told you that Arizona’s libertarian-leaning, Trump-friendly governor had revoked Uber’s permit to test self-driving cars in the state after getting a gruesome reminder about the importance of regulation.

 Today, we learn that something similar has happened in California–though in this case, it’s because Uber willingly let its permit expire.
 Meanwhile, Tesla’s controversial, semi-autonomous driving system, Autopilot, may be linked to another driver’s death.
+Many of don’t think any accidents are going to happen to us or family, but they unfortunately they do and leave you or the family member requiring a personal injury attorney, which is of upmost importance.

 First, Mashable reports on Uber’s decision not to renew its self-driving car permit in California: